Why gender lens investing may lead to better returns

 - Avoid reputational risk: Companies may suffer when they experience controversies over issues such as big pay gaps, wage disputes, sexual harassment litigation, and equal opportunity litigation.
 While these issues can happen even at diverse workplaces, many investors seek to avoid these reputational risks.

-Just as getting qualified women into the C-suite and the boardroom, female ownership, and developing policies supporting diversity is important, there are other dimensions of gender equality that motivated investors can also support.
+Just as getting qualified women into the C-suite and the boardroom, female ownership, and developing policies supporting diversity is important, there are other dimensions of gender diversity, equity, and inclusion that motivated investors can also support.
 For example, investing in companies providing products and services that benefit women and girls.

 Despite progress made, we are still a long way away from achieving gender equality.
 Thanks to investor demand, increased data and transparency driving investment strategies, and more robust reporting capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.